ac.care has backed a national campaign to raise social security payments to counteract the growing burden of increased cost of living pressures.

 Ms Spark said staff at ac.care witnessed the impact of insufficient incomes on individuals and families in the Limestone Coast.

 “The children of families on Newstart are not able to participate in school excursions, sport or other community activities, which causes them to become isolated from their peers, adding to disadvantage they already experience,” she explained.
+The Raise the Rate campaign for an immediate increase to Newstart and associated allowances by at least $75 a week for single people has been joined by various agencies.

 ac.care and other agencies have also backed the Anglicare Australia Network’s call for creation of an independent Social Security Commission, tasked with regularly reviewing evidence on the cost of living, including housing, and adjusting government income payments accordingly.